bees-hive/aws-creds/README.md

                                    An output format (default: 'json').
-  --no-prompt-update               Disables a shell prompt update if specified --prompt-text text               Custom text to show in shell prompt (default: session name)
+  --no-prompt-update               Disables a shell prompt update if specified --prompt-text text               Custom text to show in shell prompt (default: session name) --prompt-color color             Specifies the shell prompt color either by a numeric tput color
+                                   code or by one of these predefined names: black, red, green, yellow, blue, magenta, cyan, or white
 ```

 ## Tips and Tricks